Camille greets me with a jovial Bonjour!

 You should’ve done better!

 Good for nothing!

-Beliefs are explanations we make up to understand a situation.
-They can help alleviate the confusion or hurt: This happened because I’m not worthy.
+Beliefs are only explanations we make up to understand a situation.
+They ease confusion or hurt: This happened because I’m unworthy.
 Makes sense.

 How to break free from negative thinking